 Mandatory Vehicle Inspection

-We have a limited number of helmets available for rent at the school for $10, but we cannot guarantee their availability.
+We have a limited number of helmets available for rent at the school, but we cannot guarantee their availability.

-Students are not allowed to take passengers on the track at any time — absolutely no exceptions.
+Students are not allowed to take passengers on the track at any time.
 During instructor driving sessions, instructors may take passengers who have signed the waiver, wear an approved helmet, and are at least 18 years of age.